Prepare before the class:

 After a couple of mutation events, ask students to place their animal towards the centre of the circle, so that everyone can see all animals.
 Comment that even after only a couple of mutations, the animals living on different islands are already starting to look different from each other.

-Then continue with mutation events, each time giving all the student pairs similar, but not necessarily identical lego pieces.
+Then continue with mutation events, each time giving all the student pairs similar, but not necessarily identical, lego pieces.
 Some of the mutations can effect both sides of the body, so students can be asked to remove two legs and give them two new identical lego pieces to replace them (maybe as wings or other appendages).

 In addition, if appropriate for the age, tell the students that, in reality, the only changes that are retained are the ones that allow the animal to survive better in their environment.
 If there is no survival advantage the mutation might not stay.
-(There are other mechanism that also account for mutation persistance, such as genetic drift, but these are beyond Elementary level evolution.)
+(There are other mechanism that also account for mutation persistence, such as genetic drift, but these are beyond Elementary level evolution.)

 Optional addition to a round of mutations:

 Tell each student pair an environmental event that happens on their island e.g. flooding, or a cold period.
 They should make adaptations on their animal that will help it survive this environmental shift.
+(Again, evolution does not plan like this - in reality, the mutations that make survival more likely will be the mutations that persist.)

 Once the mutations (lego replacement pieces) have all been used, stop the activity, and ask student pairs to each show and explain to the class the adaptations that their animal now has and how they help it survive in their environment.